 This network consists of multiple machines and configurations.
 You get a swarm of proxies.
 The more you pay, the more proxies you get in your pool.

-Why are Rotating proxies better than normal ones?
+Why are rotating residential proxies better than (static) dedicated proxies?

 Let’s illustrate the advantage of a rotating proxy through an example.